 Failure to carry out regular maintenance allows organic growth such as moss and algae to take residence on the surface, especially in shaded areas and the affected area will require greater attention to rectify, if regular maintenance is not carried out.

-The good news is, there are a variety of methods to choose from and in the following, we will present 6 methods that can be used to clean block paving.
+The good news is, there are a variety of methods to choose from and in the following, we will present 6 methods that can be used to clean block paving and return it to its former glory.

 Method 1 - Pressure washing

-This is the most common method used for cleaning block paving.
+Pressure washing block paving is the most common method used for cleaning block pavers.
 Pressure washers use high-pressure water spray that can clean a wide variety of different surfaces!

 Make sure to start with a low-pressure setting on the pressure washer if you’re using it yourself, as too much pressure can damage the blocks.
 It's important to choose the correct nozzle as well.